jbergknoff/upower-plot/README.md

 ## TODO

-* Make the plot zoom in on the appropriate region.
+* :white_check_mark: Make the plot zoom in on the appropriate region.
-* Any way to set default directory to `/var/lib/upower`?
+* :white_check_mark: Any way to set default directory to `/var/lib/upower`?
+Apparently not
-* Make it possible to load multiple files.
+* :white_check_mark: Make it possible to load multiple files.